Item Quality Control in Educational Testing: Change Point Model, Compound Risk, and Sequential Detection: Concluding Remarks

+{One limitation of the current work lies in the simulation study.
+As discussed in Section~\ref{sec:dec}, the proposed method can be generalized to continuous tests, for which item pool monitoring may be more important than frequent but non-continuous tests.
+The current simulation only considers settings for frequent but non-continuous tests.
+Its results do not imply the performance of the proposed method under settings for continuous tests, where the monitoring statistic for each stream is likely obtained from small and varying sample sizes.
+Simulation studies under real continuous test settings will be conducted in future research.}

-One limitation of the current development is that the specific model with independent geometric change points may not be flexible enough.
+Another limitation is that the specific model with independent geometric change points may not be flexible enough.
 For example, the change points are likely correlated, driven by some events such as the leakage of a set of items to the public or the change of curriculum that may affect multiple items.
 A challenge from removing the independent geometric distribution assumption is that the posterior probabilities $P(\tau_k < t \vert \mathcal F_t)$ typically do not have an analytic form.
 Several questions are worth future investigation.
 First, can we still control the compound risk using a misspecified independent geometric model?
 Second, can we develop methods for approximating these posterior probabilities, such as variational approximation and certain Bayesian filters \citep[e.g., Chapter 10,][]{bishop2006pattern}?

 In practice, there is always unknown information in the Bayesian change point model, especially the distribution of change points and the post-change distribution.
 The current solution is to take a conservative approach that makes decision under essentially the worst-case model.
 This approach guarantees the control of the compound risk for a finite sample, but there might be a sacrifice in making more false detections of pre-change items.
-An alternative is to take an online estimation approach \citep[e.g.,][]{tang2019reinforcement} that estimates the unknown model parameters sequentially together with the sequential change detection process.
-Similar to the multi-armed bandit problem \citep[e.g.,][]{robbins1952some,sutton2018reinforcement}, this approach also faces an exploration–exploitation tradeoff dilemma, i.e., the trade-off between the efforts to achieve a more accurate estimation and to make better decision.
+An alternative is to take an online estimation approach that estimates the unknown model parameters sequentially together with the sequential change detection process. \yc{The unknown parameters can be treated as random variables and estimated by a Bayesian approach, or as fixed parameters and estimated by a likelihood-based approach.} Similar to the multi-armed bandit problem \citep[e.g.,][]{robbins1952some,sutton2018reinforcement}, this approach also faces an exploration–exploitation tradeoff dilemma, i.e., the trade-off between the efforts to achieve a more accurate estimation and to make better decision.
 This problem is left for future investigation.

 Many sequential change detection applications involve multiple data streams, such as the detection of customer behavior change in e-commence, the detection of changed sensors in engineering, and the detection of abnormal change in stocks.
 For such problems, it may be more sensible to control FDR- or FNR-type compound risks than individual risks for single data streams.
 Although this paper focuses on item quality control in educational testing, the proposed methodological framework is very general and applicable to many other multi-stream change detection problems in different fields.
 In fact, the proposed procedure can be easily modified to control local FDR.